10 Great Things to do in Vancouver in October

 October Events Vancouver: Gastown Food TourThe Legendary Gastown Food tour takes you through the cobbled stone streets of Vancouver’s oldest neighbourhood.
 Enjoy local craft beer, Japanese Kar-age style chicken, freshly made Sicilian Tortellini with local wine, battered fish with hand cut fries, tasty Carolina-style pulled pork BBQ sandwiches, organic smooth soft ice cream, creamy awarding winning cheesecake, and delicious hand-made chocolates!
 On this 2.5 hour walking food tour, a professional improv comedy actors full of passion for the city and its food will share the fascinating and funny little-known stories about Vancouver and its “Wild West” history that dates back 150 years.
 Learn about Gassy Jack, Gastown’s notorious founder and the stories that him famous and put Vancouver on the map.
 Tickets: Buy your tickets online here Dates: Thursdays to Sundays 2pm Location: Departs from Waterfront Station 601 W Cordova St

-SpookTacular at Brittania Mine MuseumFestivities will run over three days, with a range of spooky activities to thrill adults and kids alike.
+SpookTacular at Britannia Mine MuseumFestivities will run over three days, with a range of spooky activities to thrill adults and kids alike.
 The Museum has worked hard to create an event that takes into account COVID safety procedures, but leaves plenty of room for fun.
 Admission includes a viewing of BOOM! and a spooky story after the show in Mill No. 3.
 Please note that the Underground train will not be a part of Halloween celebrations this year – guest who are especially keen to tour the Underground can do so with the purchase of a regular admission ticket.
-Location: 1 Forbes Way, Brittania Beach (10 minutes South of Squamish) Dates: Oct 24, 25, and 31st Information: Check out their website and buy tickets online here
+Read more about what to expect if you have never been to Britannia Mine here!
+Location: 1 Forbes Way, Britannia Beach (10 minutes South of Squamish) Dates: Oct 24, 25, and 31st Information: Check out their website and buy tickets online.

 Towers of Tomorrow with Lego at Science WorldTowers of Tomorrow with LEGO® Bricks features 20 of the world’s most astonishing skyscrapers from the United States of America, Australia, Asia, Canada and United Arab Emirates constructed with breathtaking architectural detail and accuracy by Australia’s Ryan McNaught, the only certified LEGO® professional in the Southern Hemisphere.
 Built on a scale of 1:200 and with stunning precision and attention to detail, the LEGO® towers offer visitors a bird’s-eye view of these extra-ordinary buildings and are just as impressive in model size.
 Visitors, young and old, will be able to create their own ‘tower of tomorrow’ from over 200,000 loose LEGO® bricks in hands-on construction areas and add their creations to a steadily rising futuristic LEGO® metropolis inside the exhibition.
 Location: Science World (Included with Admission) 1455 Quebec St, Vancouver Dates: Thursdays to Sundays 10am to 5pm until January 3rd 2021